alexamies/buddhist-dictionary/web/corpus/gaosengzhuan-scroll9.md

 English	translation: None

 ### Summary
 This scroll has a large section on Fotudeng 竺佛圖澄.
+It also includes entries on Dan Dao Kai, Zhu Fotiao, and Qi Yu.

 In the scroll there is a passage that describes Shi Hu's son Bin.
 Bin paid respect after his fathers' passing away by saying mantras, errecting a monument in a Buddhist temple.
 Every year on the eighth day of the fourth month he would go to the temlple, pour water over the Buddha's head, and make a vow.